 When you write a post or page, we advise you to use your focus keyphrase in your introduction.
 Why?
 In short: Mentioning your focus keyphrase in your introduction makes it easier for readers and search engines to find your content.
 And figure out what it’s about.
 In this post, we’ll explain in depth why mentioning this is so important.
 And we’ll also tell you how Yoast SEO, our WordPress plugin as well as our Shopify app, can help you!

-Did you get a red or orange bullet for the keyphrase in the introduction assessment in Yoast SEO?
-Here, I explain what the check does, and how you can improve your introductions and get a green bullet.
+Did you get a red or orange light for the keyphrase in the introduction assessment in Yoast SEO?
+Here, we explain what the check does, and how you can improve your introductions and get a green light.

 What is a focus keyphrase?